 Companies supplying articles containing above 0.1% weight by weight (w/w) SVHCs on the EU market have to submit information on these articles to ECHA, as of the 5th of January 2021.
-The SCIP database will be set up to increase availability of information on articles containing Candidate List substances.
+The SCIP database was set up to increase availability of information on articles containing Candidate List substances.
 The legislator believes that accessibility for waste operators and consumers is increased via the introduction of the database.
+Where relevant, products of EPPA members have been listed in the database.
 Please read more in Technical Guideline for the PVC Window Value Chain.

 It implements restriction on hazardous substances in electronic products.
 Based on a political decision, windows are also judged to be such electronic products.
 This means that for substances, windows are covered by REACH and by RoHS legislation with non-harmonized legislative requirements.
 On the product level, windows are subject to the CPR and RoHS.

 EPPA calls on the European legislator to remove windows from the scope of the RoHS Directive.
 Windows are non-electronic products but can only be equipped with them.
 This electronic equipment has been and should continue to be covered by RoHS.
 Windows are sufficiently regulated by REACH, CLP and CPR legislation.
 All requirements from RoHS create legal uncertainty and partially contradict the existing, mentioned legislation.

 It aims to ensure a high level of protection for human health and the environment while allowing the free movement of substances on the European market.

 How does REACH affect the PVC profile industry?

 Due to the use of recycled materials, profile manufacturers are subject to the regulation.
 Manufacturers must monitor the content of hazardous substances in their products.